-Students will only be permitted to enter the locker room under the direct supervision of a school official or with permission given by a school official.
+Students will only be permitted to enter the locker room under the direct supervision of a school official.
 Locker Rooms will remain locked.

 PARENT/COACH COMMUNICATION

 At times, both parenting and coaching are extremely difficult endeavors.
 By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefits to our student athletes.
 This begins with clear communication from your student's coach.